ARathie/fashionista/README.md

 The server url for uploading data is at `https://y41pim9ut5.execute-api.us-west-1.amazonaws.com/dev/insert_product_info`.

+## Running the server
+It's running locally for now, so just use the command `python app.py` to run in the server directory (after sourcing local venv with `source .venv/bin/activate`)

 ## TODO List:
 - Supabase: Get it set up with credentials and a few tables
 - Zappa: Get it hosted somewhere